-Welcome to Hard Materials technology – Wood and Plastic.
+Welcome to Hard Materials technology – Wood and Metal

-Guided by the New Zealand curriculum, students will grow their skills across the core subject areas as they use a combination of skills and knowledge to solve complex problems.
+Guided by the New Zealand technology curriculum, students will grow their skills across all core subject areas as they use a combination of skills and knowledge to produce solutions to technological problems.

 Nga mihi nui